printers-for-people/catboat/docs/TMC_Drivers.md

 The `[DUMP_TMC command](G-Codes.md#dump_tmc) is a useful tool when configuring and diagnosing the drivers.
-It will report all fields configured by Klipper as well as all fields that can be queried from the driver.
+It will report all fields configured by Kalico as well as all fields that can be queried from the driver.

 All of the reported fields are defined in the Trinamic datasheet for